omkarcloud/effortless_firebase_auth/README.md

 ![Alt text](screenshots/thumbnail.jpg)

-# The purpose of the library is to provide you with a complete SignIn-SignUp Flow Solution.
-NO STATE NO Headache.
+# The purpose of the library is to provide you with a complete SignIn-SignUp Flow Solution with email verification, forgot password and google sign in.

 The detailed documentation of the package is available at https://awesome11activity.gitbook.io/effortless-auth/ as it is more convenient to follow.